hanabi/hanabi.github.io/Reference.md

 * It is possible to use the *Free Choice* convention to communicate to a teammate that you want a *Finesse* instead of a *Prompt* in order to get them to play an unrelated playable card from their *Finesse Position*.
 * Like a normal *Bluff*, after a *Free Choice Bluff*, the player who blind-played does not necessarily have the "matching" card in their hand.

-#### Dual-Color 3 Suit Inversion

-* This convention only applies to the *Dual-Color (3 Suits)* variant.
-* The cards that are "touched" by a color clue are considered to be inverted.
-* For example, in a 3-player game:
-  * Alice clues Bob about a blue card on slot 1, slot 2, and slot 3.
-  * Bob knows that this is inverted, so the clue **really** touches slot 4 and slot 5.
-Thus, it is *Chop-Focus*, and Bob plays slot 5.
-  * Bob also knows that his slot 4 has an "invisible" clue on it, so his next discard will be the slot 3.

 ### Pink Conventions

 * These conventions apply to any variant with a pink (touched by all ranks) suit.